javadoug/swizzle-params/README.md

 ```

 If a stack does not exist, the user is prompted to enter the param values which are then stored in the specified file.

+## Swizzling source code files?
+Don't.
+By convention, don't swizzle source code files.

+If you must swizzle source code files, the parameter values must be declared in strict JSON format and Strings, e.g. "param": "value", note the double quotes.

+If you find the need to swizzle non-JSON files, say an HTML or CSS file, you should use a template file and transform the template at build/deploy time.